entaroadun/hnpickup_prod/README.md

 ## Technology stack ##

-Application is build on top of Google App Engine using PHP, JS, HTML, and little bit of R. Data is stored using Google version of NoSQL called *datastore*.
+Application is build on top of Google App Engine using PHP (twig, silex, php-gds), JS (jquery, morrisjs, raphael, datatable, bootstrap), HTML/CSS (bootstrap, sb-admin-2, metisMenu, font-awesome), and little bit of R. Data is stored using Google version of NoSQL called *datastore*.
 We use Google Analytics to track app usage.
 Application has three main components:

 1. Data collection (ETL)
 2. Data mining (DM)